FALSE FRONT, FALSE FRONTIER

 Dawson City, Yukon Territory

-False Front, False Frontier is a work that records the false front facade of West’s Boiler Shop located in Dawson City, Yukon Territory.
-In 1896, at the start of the Klondike Gold Rush, 30,000+ miners took up residence in Dawson City, resurrecting boomtown buildings using limited building materials and resources.
-Now, these buildings remain in distinct state of aging—manipulated by time and the shifting layers of permafrost beneath the soil.
+False Front, False Frontier is a textile-based monoprint that documents the façade of West’s Boiler Shop in Dawson City, Yukon Territory.
+In 1896, at the height of the Klondike Gold Rush, over 30,000 miners settled in Dawson City, rapidly constructing boomtown buildings with limited materials and resources.
+Today, many of these structures remain in a distinct state of aging, manipulated by time and the shifting layers of permafrost beneath the soil.

 Thanks to

-David Rohatensky and Parks Canada who enthusiastically encouraged this project
+David Rohatensky and Parks Canada, for their enthusiastic support of this project

-Karen MacKay, Tim Falconer, Elaine Rohatensky and others who helped in the printing of this work
+Karen MacKay, Tim Falconer, Elaine Rohatensky, and others who generously assisted in the printing process

-My father, Chuck Young, who will meet me anywhere to support my work.
+Chuck Young—my father—who will meet me anywhere to support my work